Accessing via Map Libraries and GDAL Scripts

 • Tiled Group Name - MODIS Aqua CorrectedReflectance TrueColor tileset

-The following examples demonstrate how to invoke the GDAL TiledWMS driver.
+The following examples demonstrate how to invoke the GDAL TiledWMS driver for imagery requests.

 In this example, the following XML file is created and saved to your local file system.
 Then the gdal_translate command shown below is run with your desired area of interest and output dimensions.